Student Staff

 Noah is from Los Angeles, California, and is majoring in Economics and Government.
 His interest in local and state government arose through discussions with peers and teachers and is centered around citizen-driven public policy.
 Previously, Noah worked at Westhook Capital, an L.A based private equity firm, and during the summer of ’22 interned for the Milken Institute, an economic think tank in D.C.
 At CMC, Noah is currently a first-year guide (FYG) and is working as a research assistant for Professor Fortner.
 At the Rose, he has worked on the Kosmont , CA City Managers, CA Competitiveness projects, and has written an article in the Spring 2023 issue of the Inland Empire Outlook.
 In his free time, you can find Noah going to CMS Trivia every Thursday, skiing, cooking, or watching the Dodgers.

-Nolan Windham is from Los Angeles, California, pursuing a major in Philosophy, Politics, and Economics with a sequence in Computer Science.
-Nolan’s interest in state and local government is rooted in his passion for effective public policy and his experience in competitive speech and debate.
-At the Rose, Nolan has been conducting meaningful research using sophisticated data extraction & analysis techniques for the Kosmont, polling, and California Competitiveness projects.
-Nolan is also a member of P-ai and the Debate Union.
+Nolan Windham is from Los Angeles, California, pursuing a Bachelor of Arts in Economics with a Sequence in Data Science.
+Nolan’s interest in state and local government is rooted in his passion for effective public policy.
+He has interdisciplinary experience in technology, politics, and economics.
+At the Rose, Nolan leads the Data Team conducting research using advanced data extraction, analysis, and visualization techniques for projects like the Cost of Doing Business Survey, polling, and California Competitiveness.
+On campus, Nolan was a member of P-ai and the Debate Union but currently works as a Makerspace Steward.
 In his free time, Nolan enjoys working on a variety of creative projects.

 Joseph is from Elkhorn, Nebraska, and is pursuing a dual major in Public Policy and Economics.
 He got his start in the policy realm through nonprofits and advocacy in sustainability.
 From the nonprofit sector, Joseph quickly moved into the public financing of sustainable infrastructure at the Nebraska State Treasury, California State Treasurer’s Office, and the North American Development Bank.
 His water policy interest drew him to the Rose Institute, where he currently heads the Kosmont project and contributed to the San Francisco study.
 Outside the Rose Institute, Joseph is an Economic Journalist for the Lowe Institute, looking at manufacturing reshoring trends, and a Research Assistant at the Keck Center for International and Strategic Studies, analyzing the effect of foreign aid and democratization.
 Sometimes, Joseph is spotted giving tours to prospective CMC students.
 In his free time, Joseph loves to read books that challenge his beliefs, hike with friends, and watch the sunsets.
 In Spring 2023, Joseph participated in CMC’s Washington Program as an intern for Speaker Kevin McCarthy.